-The Lecture Hall in Stockton Hall was named "The Sally Shenkman Lecture Hall" in memory of the deceased daughter of Mr. Jacob Burns.
+The lecture hall in Stockton Hall was named "The Sally Shenkman Lecture Hall" in memory of the late daughter of Mr. Jacob Burns.

-George Washington defeats Georgetown University in Moot Court Regional Finals.
+George Washington defeated Georgetown University in Moot Court Regional Finals.

-Studies in Law and Economic Development is changed to the Journal of International Law and Economics.
+Studies in Law and Economic Development became the Journal of International Law and Economics.

 The first Multi-State Bar Examination was given.

-The National Law Center loses the Harlan-Brewer House.
+The National Law Center lost the Harlan-Brewer House.

-The Center for Administrative Justice affiliates with the National Law Center.
+The Center for Administrative Justice affiliated with the National Law Center.